ncatlab/nlab-content/pages/4/1/7/0/714/content.md

 The importance of $\dagger$-categories in quantum theory is discussed here:

-* J. Baez, Quantum quandaries: a category-theoretic perspective, in _Structural Foundations of Quantum Gravity_, eds.
+* [[John Baez]], Quantum quandaries: a category-theoretic perspective, in _Structural Foundations of Quantum Gravity_, eds.
 Steven French, Dean Rickles and Juha Saatsi, Oxford U. Press, 2006, pp. 240--265.
 See especially Section 3: The $\star$-category of Hilbert spaces.  ([web](http://math.ucr.edu/home/baez/quantum/node3.html))

 Note that in older literature, the term "$\star$-category"  or "star-category" is sometimes used instead of $\dagger$-category.

 Certain specially nice $\dagger$-categories, such as $C^*$-categories and [[modular tensor category|modular tensor categories]], play an important role in topological quantum field theory and the theory of quantum groups:

-* Jurg Fr&#246;hlich and Thomas Kerler, _Quantum Groups, Quantum Categories, and Quantum Field Theory_, Springer Lecture Notes in Mathematics 1542, Springer-Verlag, Berlin, 1991.
+* J&#252;rg Fr&#246;hlich and Thomas Kerler, _Quantum Groups, Quantum Categories, and Quantum Field Theory_, Springer Lecture Notes in Mathematics 1542, Springer-Verlag, Berlin, 1991.

 * Bojko Bakalov and Alexander Kirillov, Jr., _Lectures on Tensor Categories and Modular Functors_, American Mathematical Society, Providence, Rhode Island, 2001.
 ([web](http://www.math.sunysb.edu/~kirillov/tensor/tensor.html))